magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 ### Step 4

 You should now do the same thing with the `predicates.cljs` currently living in the `valip.js` directory.
-While you're here, take advantage of the opportunity and add the CLJS `url?` definition inside the `#?` reader macro already used for the CLJ `url?` definition as follows:
+While you're there, take advantage of the opportunity of adding the CLJS `url?` definition inside the `#?` reader macro already used for the CLJ `url?` definition as
+follows:

 ```clj
 #?(:clj (defn url?